devwdougherty/willian-dougherty/README.md

 • Knowledge disseminator

-• Technical Presentations and customer contact
+• Technical & Business Presentations and contact with the client

 ### My Journey in Entrepreneurship